-Before you start trying on your clothes to see what fits and you start organising what you do and don’t want to take, get yourself familiar with the luggage allowances of the airline you’re travelling with.
+Before you start trying on clothes and organising what to take, get yourself familiar with the luggage allowances of the airline you’re travelling with.

-Each airline may allow different weights and suitcase sizes, both for checked luggage and cabin luggage.
-Familiarise yourself with the exact specifications so you know what you’ve got to work with from the start.
-There’s nothing worse than gleefully zipping up your suitcase to find that you’re 5kg over the allowance!
+Each airline will allow different weights and suitcase sizes, both for checked luggage and cabin luggage.
+Find out what yours is before you start packing.
+There’s nothing worse than gleefully zipping up your suitcase then realising you’re 5kg over your luggage allowance.

-Top tip: Equip yourself with some luggage scales so you can weigh as you go!
-And don’t forget to pop these in your suitcase so you can check your case before your return journey home as all those gifts you’ve bought for everyone may push you over the limit coming back (at least this would give you an excuse to drink that bottle of wine you bought for your mum though…!).
+Top tip: Equip yourself with some luggage scales so you can weigh as you go.
+And don’t forget to pop these in your suitcase so you can check your case before your return journey home as all those gifts you’ve bought for everyone may push you over the limit coming back.

-It’s also worth checking the rules and regulations about what you can take in your hand luggage too.
-You’ll need to pack any liquids, pastes, creams and gels in clear plastic bags and these can’t be any more than 100ml per item.
-Travel minis are a great way to take toiletries with you without going over the limit, especially if you’re just taking hand luggage on holiday this year.
+It’s also worth checking the rules and regulations about what you can take in your hand luggage.
+You’ll need to pack any liquids, creams and gels in clear plastic bags and these can’t be any more than 100ml per item.
+Travel minis are a great way to take toiletries with you without going over the limit, especially if you’re just taking hand luggage on holiday.

-Top tip: Make sure you’ve packed all of these in clear bags before you get to the airport – there’s nothing worse than having to empty out all of the contents of your suitcase in front of many other frustrated holidaymakers!
+Top tip: Make sure you’ve packed all of these in clear bags before you get to the airport so you don’t have to empty out all of the contents of your suitcase in front of many other frustrated holidaymakers!
 Pop these items into the front pocket of your suitcase so you can quickly grab them.

-It’s a myth that having a designer suitcase will lead to upgraded travel (in fact, thieves are more likely to take an interest in it) so don’t spend a fortune on your case this year.
+The way cases are thrown around in baggage handling these days, it’s best not to spend a fortune on your case.
 Buy something that will suit your needs and the luggage restrictions of the airline you’re travelling with.

 Always lock your suitcase, particularly if you’re checking it in.
-Having unlocked luggage could void your insurance if it was stolen or some of the contents were.
+Having unlocked luggage can void your insurance if it gets stolen or any of the contents are taken.

 Top tip: If you’re travelling to America, it’s compulsory to have TSA-approved locks on cases.

-While you may get excited packing clothes for your holiday, is it really necessary to take 10 different tops when you’re only going for a week?
-Try to cut down on your clothing by a third as this is the amount that most people over pack by.
-If you do this, you might be able to take an extra book with you instead (however, if you’re a pro-packer, you’ll have already transferred your holiday reading material onto your tablet!).
+While you may get excited packing clothes for your holiday, is it really necessary to take 15 different tops when you’re only going for a week?
+Try to cut down on your clothing by a third as this is the amount that most people over-pack by.
+If you do this, you might be able to fit in a book with you instead (however, if you’re a pro-packer, you’ll have already transferred your holiday reading material onto your tablet!).

 Top tip: Use vacuum packs to take all of the air out of your clothes so you can pack more into your case.